Crown jewels: Hawaii

 Some of the crown jewels and the original thrones of the Kingdom of Hawaii reside within the custody of the Bishop Museum.
 The King's crown is owned by the State of Hawaii.
-All are currently on display at Iolani Palace.
+All are currently on display in the throne room at Iolani Palace.

 The two royals crowns were ordered from England in 1883 during Kalakaua's coronation.
 Worn once and only by Kalakaua and his Queen Kapiolani, they were damaged by looters during the overthrow but later restored and replace with glass jewels.
 An earlier crown belonging to the Kamehameha dynasty may have existed.
 In 1855, missionary Samuel C. Damon, who attended the funeral of Kamehameha III, mentioned "At the foot and in front of the coffin was the Royal Crown, covered with crape, resting upon a velvet cushion" at the foot of the King's casket.
 This crown was still being stored in the Royal Tomb at Pohukaina when Russian explorer Aleksei Vysheslavtsev visited the coral-house mausoleum during the funeral of John William Pitt Kīnaʻu in 1859.
 On May 26, 1861, Sophia Cracroft, the niece of Lady Franklin, also described the crown during a visit to Pohukaina.

 If there ever was such a crown, it was either interred in the Royal Mausoleum with the last of the Kamehameha kings or became lost by 1883.
 King Lunalilo was buried in 1874 with a silver crown bore by John Mākini Kapena in his funeral procession.
 This crown was kept in the Lunalilo Mausoleum until 1917 when it was stolen by two robbers named Albert Gerbode and Paul Payne from Key West, Florida and subsequently melted into a silver bar.

 Copies of the thrones can be seen at Iolani Palace.
 Some of the crown jewels lie in state with the royals at the Royal Mausoleum at Mauna Ala.
-Feather cloak and wear are among the oldest of Hawaiian regalias: Nāhiʻenaʻena's Paū, the 180 feather skirt of Nāhiʻenaʻena and later the funeral attire for the dead monarch while lying in state; Kamehameha's Cloak, the war-cloak of Kamehameha I made entirely of the golden-yellow feathers of the now-extinct mamo, which was used to drape the throne of the King when it wasn't being worn; Kīwalaʻō's Cloak, a.k.a. the Queen's Cloak, the cloak won by Kamehameha during his battle with Kiwalao, and used to drape the throne of the Queen; and Liloa's Kaei, the feather belt of Liloa, the 14th-century King of Hawaii.
+Feather cloak and wear are among the oldest of Hawaiian regalias: Nāhiʻenaʻena's Pāʻū, the 180 feather skirt of Nāhiʻenaʻena and later the funeral attire for the dead monarch while lying in state; Kamehameha's Cloak, the war-cloak of Kamehameha I made entirely of the golden-yellow feathers of the now-extinct mamo, which was used to drape the throne of the King when it wasn't being worn; Kīwalaʻō's Cloak, a.k.a. the Queen's Cloak, the cloak won by Kamehameha during his battle with Kiwalao, and used to drape the throne of the Queen; and Liloa's Kaei, the feather belt of Liloa, the 14th-century King of Hawaii.
 Also the Kiha-pu or the War Trumpet (Conch Shell) of Kihanuilulumoku which is one generation older than Liloa's Kaei.

 New Zealand

-Kingitanga is an unofficial kingdom, but one that has become an important one to the Māori people today.
-The current monarch is Tuheitia Paki.
-The crown regalia consists of a cloak.
+Kīngitanga is an unofficial kingdom, but one that has become an important one to the Māori people today.
+The current monarch is Tūheitia Paki.
+The crown regalia consists of a type of cloak, known to Māori as a korowai, and 'crowning' ceremonies are performed by holding a bible over the new monarch's head.